XCTEQ/XCFit/README.md

 - Select only '**Create folder references**' Option. ** Do Not Select 'Create groups' Or 'Copy items if needed**'

 Now, We have to get cucumberish framework either using Carthage or Cocoapods.

-Let's doscuss both methods here
+## Get Cucumberish Framework

+Cucumberish is one of the dependency of XCFit so you will get Cucumberish with XCFit while using it with Cocoapods however Carthage need more setup.

 ### Getting Cucumberish CocoaPod into our Target